jamie120/ms4-wild-mile/README.md

 * The selected category button increases in size relative to the others, to indicate the selected category.
 * A text caption, below the category buttons lets the user know the number of products that have been found in the selected category.
 * Site admin and superusers will see 'edit' and 'delete' buttons, within the footer of each product card.
 * Only merchandise products will display, listing tokens are not displayed on this template.
-This is acheived by removing specific SKUs from rendering on this page with conditional HTML code.
+This is achieved by removing specific SKUs from rendering on this page with conditional HTML code.

 ## Product Detail
 * Products with sizes render a dropdown menu for users to select a size.
-* Lising token products will render a dropdown menu for users to select from any inactive listings associated with their profile.
+* Listing token products will render a dropdown menu for users to select from any inactive listings associated with their profile.
 Add to bag button will only be enabled if there is a listing selected.
 * Images can be clicked to render full screen in a new tab.
 * Site admin and superusers will see 'edit' and 'delete' buttons, to the right of each product rating.
 * Quantity buttons can't be decreased below 1.
-    * If the product is a listing token, quantity is set to 1.
+    * If the product is a listing token, the quantity is set to 1.
 No quantity adjustment buttons will render to the page.

 ## Shopping Bag
-* The shopping bag will allow users to adjust the quantity of bag items and update the bag.
+* The shopping bag will allow users to adjust the number of bag items and update the bag.
 Users will also be able to remove bag items completely.
-* When update or remove buttons are clicked, the bag will refresh with any updated totals and delivery costs.
+* When the update or remove buttons are clicked, the bag will refresh with any updated totals and delivery costs.
 * Two buttons at the bottom of the page give the users choice to:
     1. Keep shopping (back to products)
     2. Secure checkout (renders checkout page)